philrz/super/docs/formats/zng.md

 ### 2.2 Values Frame

-A _values frame_ is a sequence of Zed values each encoded as the value's type ID, encoded as a `uvarint`, followed by its tag-encoded serialization as described below.
+A _values frame_ is a sequence of values each encoded as the value's type ID, encoded as a `uvarint`, followed by its tag-encoded serialization as described below.

 Since a single type ID encodes the entire value's structure, no additional